 So why on earth leave the success of your talk to chance?

 To be fair, some people need little or no preparation.
-This is either because they have been speaking in public for many years and thousands of hours.
+This could be because they have been speaking in public for many years and thousands of hours.
 Or because they know their subject inside out and prefer to be spontaneous when talking about it.
-Conversely, there are people who give terrible presentations due to debilitating nerves.
+Conversely, there are very knowledgeable people who give terrible presentations due to debilitating nerves.

 The vast majority of presentations and speeches that I witness in the UK, though, are just dull.
 Fundamental errors include: too much information on the slides; poorly structured and unbalanced content; bland delivery that includes a monotonous, mumbling voice, accompanied by slouching and almost no engagement with the audience.